How to Build a White Label EMR Using OpenEMR

 - OpenEMR’s ACL engine is flexible: for example, you can restrict a user to seeing only certain clinics or features.

-Patient Data Handling and Security
+Patient Data Security, HIPAA and Audit Controls

 As a healthcare app, data security and privacy are paramount.
 OpenEMR supports encryption at rest and implements audit logging of user access by default.